FrederikLL/JSP2/README.md

 ## Explain, using your own code examples, how you have used some of MongoDB's "special" indexes like TTL and 2dsphere and perhaps also ## the Unique Index.

+wd use TTL for delete old location data.
+We use 2dsphere for geospatial queries as it supports geojson objects. see MOngodb atlas collections.

 ## Demonstrate, using a REST-API you have designed, how to perform all CRUD operations on a MongoDB

 ## Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the ## production ##database)